labgem/microscope-user-doc/docs/content/compgenomics/card.rst

 .. image:: img/CARD_Homologs.PNG

-The table **CARD Proteins Variants**, show all hits for all CDS which pass the Perfect or Strict algorithms with the **protein variant model**.
+The table **CARD Proteins Variants** shows all CDS hits which pass the Perfect or Strict algorithms for the **protein variant model**.

 .. image:: img/CARD_Variants.PNG